 6. Inventory your stuff.
 Is any of it saleable?
-Somebody paid $1,200 for my little plastic statue of Bob Feller.
+Somebody paid $1,200 on eBay for my little plastic statue of Bob Feller.

 7. Cruise frugality sites.
-May I suggest the following: MSN Money’s Frugal Nation and Smart Spending blogs, The Dollar Stretcher, Wise Bread, Get Rich Slowly and I Pick Up Pennies.
+May I suggest the following: my blog (naturally!), The Dollar Stretcher, Wise Bread, Get Rich Slowly and I Pick Up Pennies.
 May I also suggest that you incorporate changes gradually, so that you don’t burn out?